-Brownsville Housing Authority is a public housing agency in Brownsville, Tennessee that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 20th, 2019, Brownsville Housing Authority has 1 waiting lists that are open now or opening soon.
+Brownsville Housing Authority is a Public Housing Agency in Brownsville, Tennessee that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 16th, 2019, Brownsville Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 |Brownsville Housing Authority Housing Choice Voucher||Closed|

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (731)772-0274.